michiwend/goplaceholder/README.md

 goplaceholder
 =============
-a small golang lib to generate placeholder images
+a small golang lib to generate placeholder images.

 ## Usage
 get it